Postsecondary Education: Student Affairs Master of Arts

 - COUN 6227: Counseling Theory

 - PSYCH 5304: Organizational Psychology

-The priority application date for Fall 2020 admission is January 15, 2020.
+For the on-campus program, the priority application date for Fall 2021 admission is January 15, 2021.
 However, depending on numbers, applications may be accepted after the deadline.
 We encourage you to submit materials as they are complete.

 Admission to the Student Affairs program is based on the following requirements:

 - A bachelor's degree from an accredited college or university